hcoco1/Interview-Prep-Hub/docs/interview.md

 Finally, self-development is another motivator.
 If I am developing professionally, I feel good about myself, am adding value to my team, and will get more opportunities in the company.

-## How do you respond to criticism?
+### 16. How do you respond to criticism?

 I respond to criticism positively.
 I see constructive criticism and feedback as valuable information and advice to help me improve and add value to my employer.
 When someone offers me feedback, I will listen to what they say and determine if it can help me improve.
 I will take positive action to quickly develop the skills and qualities needed to reach my goal.

-## What to say when you cannot answer an interview question
+### 17. What to say when you cannot answer an interview question

 I am very sorry, I don’t know the answer to that question.
 However, as soon I get back from the interview, I will conduct some research and contact you by email to let you know.

+### SOFTWARE ENGINEER Behavioral Interview Questions

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ktUHzfvCNs8?si=KUnpkYTAeOViWIEw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>